 Once the calendar has reached the end of its life you can recycle or compost it, frame and hang the pictures, or keep the calendar intact as a reminder of the principles and important events over the year.
 It can also be used as a teaching tool to illustrate an example of each of the design principles.

-Permafund is a public fund that makes grants available for activities that demonstrate the ethics and application of the principles of permaculture.
+Permafund, through Permaculture Australia (a registered charity), makes grants available globally for activities that demonstrate the ethics and application of the principles of permaculture.

 Since 1998, Richard has spent seven years living in two permaculture designed intentional communities.
 In 2001 he collaborated with David Holmgren on the design of the Permaculture Design Principle icons and has since produced the many of his other titles, using skills he developed as a Graphic Artist in the advertising industry.
 In 2008 he launched PermaculturePrinciples.com and produced the Permaculture Calendar with David Arnold to illustrate the design principles and convey the foundations of permaculture to a wider audience.
 He has published the calendar since 2012 and co-directs the distribution of Australia’s widest range of permaculture titles from with Oliver Holmgren, available wholesale from Melliodora.com

 In 2008 he bought a small run down home on 580m2 in Seymour, rebuilding it as an urban demonstration of low-impact living with his family.
 Since 2010 Abdallah House has become a local attraction and a small scale ‘permaculture playground’ where ideas can be put into practice.

 |Dimensions||297 × 210 × 3 mm|